 These cases demonstrate that an employee is putting themselves at risk of being dismissed if they engage in gossip in the workplace.
 Thus, it is best to avoid all workplace gossip.

-7) Be honest with your employer
+7) Be honest with your employer and avoid the sack

 Studies have shown that workplaces which implement a “culture of honesty”, breed long-term success.
 The more transparent the work environment, the happier the employees are.
 The happier employees are, the more productive they are.
 Ultimately, honesty builds trust in the company and confidence in leadership.
 Voicing the truth enables all of us to identify the issue and work as a team to better it.
 Further, lying to your employer may have devastating consequences.

 The Fair Work Commission has upheld the dismissal of an employee who lied to her employer about being sick, so she could attend her sister’s wedding.
 In dismissing the unfair dismissal claim, Commissioner McKenna said the manager’s reasons for the dismissal were reasonable – ‘going fundamentally to – good faith, fidelity and trust’.
 This case acknowledges that lying or being dishonest may constitute a valid reason for dismissal due to the break down of trust between an employee and their employer.